tlienart/Franklin.jl/demos/index.md

 ## (009) custom environment for TikzCD

 > TikzCDs is currently too disfunctional so the demo is commented out for now.
+Like TikzPicture, it's possible to make it work with Tectonic but Tectonic doesn't work on M* macs.

 <!--